ApprenticeAI/frapy/docs/topics/shell.rst

        frapy shell "https://frapy.org" --nolog

-Then, the shell fetches the URL (using the Scrapy downloader) and prints the list of available objects and useful shortcuts (you'll notice that these lines all start with the ``[s]`` prefix)::
+Then, the shell fetches the URL (using the Frapy downloader) and prints the list of available objects and useful shortcuts (you'll notice that these lines all start with the ``[s]`` prefix)::

-    [s] Available Scrapy objects:
+    [s] Available Frapy objects:
     [s]   frapy     frapy module (contains frapy.Request, frapy.Selector, etc) [s]   crawler    <frapy.crawler.Crawler object at 0x7f07395dd690>
     [s]   item       {}